ab/marqueeify/README.md

 ![Marqueeify!](https://raw.github.com/ab/marqueeify/master/logo.gif)
 ====================================================================

-Sometimes you just need a little more marquee in your DOM. :trollface:
+Sometimes you just need a little more marquee in your DOM. :innocent:

 Github and most sites won't allow javascript in links (for good reason).